 This test seemed to provide quite a challenge to the registry cleaner products with all products finding well over a hundred issues to fix from the test environment.

 As can be seen from the results table above, most products were able to provide an improvement to the system’s startup speed.
 With three products, namely Auslogics Registry Cleaner, AVG PC TuneUp and Wise Registry Cleaner, the speed improvement was under 5%, which can be argued to be within the margin of error of this type of testing.
 With the other three products, namely CCleaner, Eusing Free Registry Cleaner and jv16 PowerTools the speed improvement was over 5%, to be exact the improvement in speed was: 8.28%, 6.90% and 11.72%, respectively.This test demonstrates that at least in a case of computer with many installed software, running a registry cleaner product can have a measurable impact on the system’s startup speed.
 In the case of the product that provided the biggest improvement, that is, jv16 PowerTools, the speed improvement on median startup time was 17 seconds.If you wish to verify these results, you can view the video recording of this testing session by clicking the video link from the results table above.
-The video recording of measuring the system’s baseline startup time, i.e. startup time before cleaning, can be seen here: video link.
+The video recording of measuring the system’s baseline startup time, i.e. startup time before cleaning, can be seen here: (video link no longer available)

 The conducted benchmark tests seem to indicate that overall, many registry cleaner products had an effect to the average system startup time.